UnkreativGG/UnkreativGG/README.md

-I have no real idea how github works i just hope, that i can work at my projects at school, not worrying about an usb-stick
+I have no real idea how github works i just hope, that i can work at my projects when im not home, not worrying about an usb-stick

 My discord is: unkreativgg